 The Superlative Dark Autumn

-…Like the sensation of hot sauce in your mouth, this is not a comfortable heat.
-It’s peppery and strong and undeniable.
-Valeria’s most telling comment, coming off of a Soft Summer self-image : “I nearly fainted when I saw the turmeric.”
+Like the sensation of hot sauce in your mouth, this is not a comfortable heat.
+It is peppery, strong, and undeniable.
+Her most telling comment, coming off of a Soft Summer self-image, I nearly fainted when I saw the turmeric.

-…can add theater, because it looks like tension and feels like excitement.
+Can add theater, because it looks like tension and feels like excitement.
 Winter is never easy, it demands space and attention, just as Winter in personalities is not always easy.
 Everyone else has to adjust a little.

 Pure Winter classic, gypsy fortune-teller, Aztec priestess, military command, jungle exotic, Middle Eastern bazaar, Spice Island queen, are all so good and so seldom played up enough.
 These are your best skin, your youngest face, your slimmest body.
-So much more than appearance, here we actually react to colour as flavor.
+So much more than appearance, here we actually react to colour as flavour.
 Every sense organ seems invoked.

-…grey the hair well.
+Grays the hair well.
 It heightens the drama.
 They look even better in the greys and the cooler choices in their Personal Colour palette.

 This makeup is so gorgeous, I asked Valeria for the products used: